 There are many topics around female reproductive health that are often not spoken about, period pain is one of them.

 However, avoiding these conversations means that women are more likely to suffer in silence instead of getting the help they need.
 Being the best female health companion, we see it time and time again.
 There are so many stories of women who ‘put up’ with the pain for years because they believed it was ‘just part of having a period’.

 Whether it’s menstrual cramps, painful disorders, or other period-related pain, talking about these types of pains helps break the silence and can improve education on this topic.
 This can then go on to improve the quality of life for those suffering in silence.

 The technical term for period pain is dysmenorrhoea.
 It derives from an ancient Greek expression that literally means ‘difficult monthly flow’.

 Most women will experience period pain on a monthly basis or at some point in their lives.
 The pain normally appears in the lower abdomen in the form of throbbing cramps.
-There may also be other symptoms such as lower back pain, nausea, diarrhoea, and headaches.
+There may also be other symptoms for period pain such as lower back pain, nausea, diarrhea, and headaches.

 The pain can at times appear in intense spasms, while at other times it may be dull but more constant.

 It may also vary with each monthly period.
 Some periods may cause little or no discomfort, while others may be more painful.

 Note – period pains are not the same as premenstrual syndrome (PMS).
 PMS causes many different symptoms, including weight gain, bloating, irritability, and fatigue.
 PMS often starts one to two weeks before your period does.

 Period pain occurs when the muscular wall of the womb contracts.
 Throughout the month, mild contractions are continuously passing through the womb, however, they are so light that they often go unnoticed.